dingbat/dhuserdefaults/readme.md

 @end
 ```

 Now let's give it some flavor.
-Add properties, declared as `@dynamic` in the implementation:
+Add some properties, each declared as `@dynamic` in the implementation:

 ```objc
 @interface DHUserDefaults (MyApp)